-As Kimberly McCall so aptly put in a 2002 blog, marketing and advertising are fuzzy disciplines – “ask 20 experts how they vary, and you?ll get 20 diverse responses.
-But much of the business world tends to stir marketing and advertising together into one big bouillabaisse of methods to get products to prospects and clients.”
+As Kimberly McCall so aptly put it, marketing and advertising are fuzzy disciplines Ask 20 experts how they vary, and you?ll get 20 diverse responses.
+But much of the business world tends to stir marketing and advertising together into one big bouillabaisse of methods to get products to prospects and clients.

 It involved providing access to its femcare products to everyone who needed it worldwide.
 A hashtag was devised to harness the all-massive power of social media.
 The brand also paired up with educators and experts to help inspire confidence in young females.
 All these individual elements made up its strategy to empower its audience.